Advanced Crisis solutions

 When to Refer

-• Individual displays challenging behavior, such as self-injury, aggression, or property damage
+• An individual displays challenging behavior such as self-injury, aggression, or property damage

-• Residential provider has issued or is likely to issue a 30-day eviction notice due to challenging behavior
+• A residential provider has issued or may issue a 30-day notice due to behavioral concerns

 Eligibility Criteria: